 - Add olive oil and vinegar.
 Continue chopping (mincing) these items until they incorporate the liquids.

 - Season board sauce with salt and pepper and mix through.
-If the board sauce is too dry, add another tablespoon of olive oil to the mixture.
+If your board sauce for steak is too dry, add another tablespoon of olive oil to the mixture.

 How to Use a Board Sauce: